-A healthy and properly balanced diet should include three main macronutrients: carbohydrates, proteins and fats.
-Quite often, however, you can come across opinions that the first of these is a direct cause of the obesity epidemic, and if consumed in excess, it may lead to the development of some chronic diseases.
-How does it look in practice?
+A healthy and properly balanced diet should include three main macronutrients: carbohydrates, proteins, and fats.
+However, it is quite common to encounter opinions according to which the first of these is a direct cause of the obesity epidemic, and consumed in excess, it can lead to the development of certain chronic diseases.
+How does this look in practice?
 What are carbohydrates?
 What are the functions of carbohydrates?
 Are carbohydrates healthy?
 We answer these and other questions below.

-Since there is so much talk about the negative effects of consuming them, are carbohydrates necessary?
-Or maybe it's better to just completely eliminate this macronutrient from the diet?
-There are many diets that limit its amount or exclude it.
-Well, we can now say that carbohydrates in our diet are necessary and, contrary to popular opinion, they are not a direct cause of problems with maintaining proper body weight.
-The bad press this macronutrient has received is the result of problems faced by people who consume it in excess and in an unselected manner.
+Since so much is said about the negative effects of their consumption, are carbohydrates necessary?
+Or perhaps it's better to simply eliminate this macronutrient entirely from your diet?
+After all, there are many diets that limit or exclude it.
+Well, we can already say that carbohydrates in the diet are essential for us and, contrary to popular opinion, are not a direct cause of problems with maintaining a healthy body weight.
+The bad press this macronutrient receives is a result of the problems faced by people who consume it in excess and indiscriminately.

 Carbohydrates, what are they?

-When listing the main ingredients of a properly composed menu, carbohydrates will come first.
-What is that?
-This term covers organic compounds of carbon, hydrogen and oxygen, which are absolutely necessary to maintain life processes.
+Listing the main components of a properly composed diet, carbohydrates will be at the forefront.
+What are they?
+This term refers to organic compounds of carbon, hydrogen, and oxygen that are absolutely essential for maintaining life processes.
 This is due to the fact that carbohydrates are the main source of energy for the body.

 So much for the general definition.
-Now let's consider the detailed breakdown of carbohydrates.
-Due to their structure, they should be divided into:
+Now let's consider the detailed division of carbohydrates.
+Based on their structure, they should be divided into:

 - simple carbohydrates,